 Satisfactory Academic Progress (SAP)

-A form of financial assistance that does not require repayment or employment and is usually made to students who demonstrate or show potential for distinction, usually in academic performance.
+A form of financial assistance that does not require repayment or employment.
+It is usually made to students who demonstrate or show potential for distinction, usually in academic performance.

-The date when a student ceases being enrolled at least half-time.
+The date when a student ceases enrollment.
 This is the time when a loan officially ends its initial "in-school" period, which can occur because of graduation, withdrawal, termination, or enrollment of less than half-time.

 The money the federal government uses to help underwrite student aid programs.